pitastrudl/wekanwiki/Chromebook.md

 ```
 At Chromebook settings / Linux Beta / > / Port forwarding, forwart port `2000` with nickname like for example `wekan`.
 This does forward Chromebook port to inside Ubuntu 20.04 64bit LXC container where Wekan is running.

+NOTE: SOMETIMES REBOOT STOPS PORT FORWARDING, THEN IT NEEDS TO BE ENABLED AGAIN AT CHROMEBOOK SETTINGS.

 Then at your local network, you can use any computer or mobile webbrowser to login at your Chromebook address like http://192.168.0.2:2000/sign-in

 At your Chromebook, you can use preinstalled Chrome to login to Wekan.